Course Name: Bristol Harbour Golf Club

 Location: Canandaigua, New York

-Value: 7/10, the early season and twilight rates are pretty great as 18 and a cart is under $50 until May 7th even at peak times.
-While the price does creep up to $85 at peak times in the summer, there are definitely still good deals available.
+Value: 7/10, Early season and twilight rates offer tremendous value for 18 and a cart at under $50 until May 7th even at peak times.
+While the price does creep up to $85 in the summer, there are definitely still good deals available.

 Tee Par Yardage Rating Slope